Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Croydon and are not the council.
 About us

-The Planning Sub-Committee of Croydon Council met on Thursday, 09 April 2026, to discuss several planning applications.
-The committee granted planning permission for developments at 19 Downsview Road and 26 Lonsdale Road, but refused the application for 245 Violet Lane.
+The Croydon Planning Sub-Committee met on Thursday, 9 April 2026, to discuss several planning applications.
+The committee granted permission for developments at 19 Downsview Road and 26 Lonsdale Road, but refused an application for 245 Violet Lane.

 19 Downsview Road, Upper Norwood, SE19 3XD